-The deadline for submission of the Micro Invest application (for capital investments made in 2017) is 28th March 2018 for Self Employed and 30th May 2018 for Registered Companies at 16:00hrs.
+The deadline of the Micro Invest application (for capital investments made in 2019) for companies is 27th May 2020.

 Do you run a start-up?
 Are you self-employed?
 You could benefit from fantastic tax credits with the Micro Invest scheme!